kotlinchennai/kotlinchennai/CODE_OF_CONDUCT.md

-# KotlinChennai Covenant Code of Conduct
+# KotlinChennai Code of Conduct

 ## Our Pledge